 The intensive programme provides inpatient treatment for patients with highly complex, challenging or chronic conditions.
 This includes those who are resistant to treatment, severely medically compromised and have a history of self-harm.
 Treatment is focused on family participation where possible, including skills-based family therapy and knowledge about how best to offer the patient meal support at home.

 Who we treat

-Children and young people diagnosed with an eating disorder who may, or may not be detained under the Mental Health Act.
+We treat children and young adults diagnosed with an eating disorder who may, or may not be detained under the Mental Health Act.
 We can also support patients who have a physical disability.
-Ellern Mede Barnet has an eight bed Transition Ward which supports young adults aged 18 – 22 years transitioning from CAMHS to adult services or back home.
+Both Ellern Mede Barnet in London, and Ellern Mede Moorgate in Rotherham, have dedicated wards to support young adults aged 18 – 25 years transitioning from CAMHS to adult services or back into the community.
+All our hospitals, including Ellern Mede Ridgeway, Barnet and Moorgate specialise in treating children aged 8 to 18.

 All treatment programmes feature transitional and post-discharge support to prepare people for managing life back in the community.
-We offer a full care pathway for eating disorder patients following their discharge ranging from Outpatient to Day Care and family support.
+We offer a full care pathway for eating disorder patients following their discharge ranging from Outpatient to Day Care and support for patient families.

 We see patients develop the confidence to face challenges that previously seemed insurmountable.
 We give the patient as much time as they need to grow stronger at their own pace.
 There is a cohort of eating disorder patients for whom inpatient care is vital.